 Rolfing is the one bodywork therapy that addresses the structural issues that come from having a human body that’s subject to gravity, aging, injuries, and ergonomic stress.

-And because I challenged myself to take Rolfing to a higher level, building on what Ida Rolf discovered, you get more healing and joy from my sessions than from any other Rolfer.
+And because I challenged myself to take Rolfing to a higher level, building on what Dr. Ida Rolf discovered, you will get more sustainable results from my sessions than from other body workers.

-I look forward to showing you how good SAM Rolfing can make you feel right now today.
+I look forward to demonstrating you how SAM’S Rolfing can help you achieve your health goals and just feel better…